 - low urine output

-Without treatment measures, your body will completely lose its ability to pump blood and maintain oxygen delivery once you’ve lost of your blood volume.
+Without treatment measures, your body will completely lose its ability to pump blood and maintain oxygen delivery once you’ve lost

 Your heart will stop pumping, other organs will shut down, and you’ll likely be in a coma.
 Death is likely if aggressive life-saving measures haven’t been taken.